mtorromeo/kate-syntax-files/README.rst

 Syntax highlighting for the `Smarty templating engine <http://www.smarty.net>`_ for PHP.
 Already supports Smarty 3.

-RestructuredText
-'''''''''''''''
-Syntax highlighting for the `RestructuredText <http://docutils.sourceforge.net/rst.html>`_, used mostly in python documentations.

 YAML
 ''''
 Modified YAML syntax that adds indentation based folding in the editor.